 1. See A Doctor

 This is very necessary as not every treatment will work for a sprained foot.
 The doctor will prescribe the necessary medications needed to relieve pain and swelling in the foot.
-An x-ray or CT scan is usually recommended to rule out other conditions that have similar symptoms mentioned earlier.
+An x-ray is usually recommended to rule out other conditions that have similar symptoms mentioned earlier.

-The doctor will also refer you to a physiotherapist to assess the foot and prevent any further injury to the foot.
+The doctor may also refer you to a physiotherapist to assess the foot and prevent any further injury to the foot.

 A physiotherapist will assess the foot to ensure that there are no fractures or dislocations as they tend to have similar symptoms with a sprained ligament.

-Elevation – Elevation, with compression, reduces swelling. the foot should be elevated n a way that it is higher than the chest.
+Elevation- Elevation also reduces swelling.
+The foot should be elevated higher than the chest when lying down (like placing it on a pillow.
 This will help reduce swelling.

-Anti-inflammatory drugs are recommended to help reduce swelling and relieve pain.
-Ointments with analgesics as their major component are recommended by a physiotherapist.
+Painkillers like NSAIDs are recommended to help reduce swelling and relieve pain.
+Ointments with analgesics as their major component might be recommended by your doctor.
 An ointment with methyl salicylate or a hot gel is NOT recommended in the first 3 – 5 days after the injury.

 Surgery is recommended when the ligaments are completely torn.
 A ligament repair or reconstruction injury is usually done to the ruptured ligament.